edgamat/edgamat.github.io/_posts/2024/01/2024-01-21-Obey-The-Compiler.md

 The experiences have motivated me to treat all warnings as errors.
 I've seen many developers use Visual Studio and due to the way it is configured, they never even see the warnings!
 By treating them all as errors it forces developers to deal with them.

 But why, you might ask, should I bother?
 If the compiler only thinks of them as warnings, are they not that important?
 And this is where the trouble begins.
-As the example above demostrates, most warnings are highlighting a potential _runtime_ problem.
-It is importnat to investigate them all to be sure your code is of the upmost quality when it is running.
+As the example above demonstrates, most warnings are highlighting a potential _runtime_ problem.
+It is important to investigate them all to be sure your code is of the upmost quality when it is running.

-Treating warnings as errors means different things to differnt people.
+Treating warnings as errors means different things to different people.
 One person on your team might see an warning as something that needs to be fixed and another person might not.
 When reviewing a pull request, it is next to impossible to spot potential compiler warnings.
 If you force all warnings to be treated as errors, you know that if the code compiles there are no warnings that have been ignored.

 To enable this in .NET, add the `TreatWarningsAsErrors` element to your .csproj file: